-A strategy outlines the long-term direction of an organization and determine how resources should be allocated to satisfy shareholders, customers, employees, and communities in order to realize sustainable competitive advantage.
+A strategy outlines the long-term direction of an organization and determines how resources should be allocated to satisfy shareholders, customers, employees, and communities in order to realize sustainable competitive advantage.

-The strategy outlines a number of initiatives and changes needed to move the organization from a current to better and brighter future state.
+A strategic architecture outlines a number of initiatives and changes needed to move the organization from a current state to better future state.
 Components required to form a successful strategy should include elements related to people, process, technology, and data.

-If you are seeking a winning strategy, redefining your current strategy, or even recasting your strategic plans then you can relay on sayAplus which has a track record in setting up and reshaping successful business strategies.
+If you are seeking a winning strategy, redefine your current strategy, or even recast your strategic plans then you can relay on sayAplus which has a track record in setting up and reshaping successful business strategies.